-If the parent is using one of the following services 50% or more of the time for the education of their child(ren) they must identify the location of the service and provided the service meets the criteria listed below the student is eligible, submit the EL13S Form, otherwise the student is not eligible.
+If the parents are is using one of the following services 50% or more of the time for the education of their child(ren), they must identify the location of the service and provided the service meets the criteria listed below, the student is eligible.
+Submit the EL13S Form; otherwise the student is not eligible.